chrplr/PCBS/docs/web-based-experiments.rst

    ``data`` object has a convenient function (or method) ``get()`` that allows us to precisely access test data.

-Although you could use it in your script to access it at any given time (and, e.g. print it), you can also use the console to access it whenever you want.
-Just type the line into it!
+Although you could use it in your script to access it at any given time, you can also use the console to access it whenever you want.
+Try  typing ````jsPsych.data.get()`` on the console.

 It should print you something of the form
 ``Object { trials: (1) […] }``, which you can unfold: ``trials``